About the Weeping Willow Tree

-Offering up to 35 feet of shade, and growing as much as 8 to 10 feet a year, the weeping willow tree stands a beautiful ornamental giant among the other species of tree.
-This quickly growing shade tree is recognizable not only because of its long, drooping branches which create a canopy like effect, but also for its name.
+Offering up to 35 feet of shade and growing as much as 8 to 10 feet a year, the weeping willow tree stands as a beautiful ornamental giant among the other tree species.
+This quickly growing shade tree is recognizable not only because of its long, drooping branches, which create a canopy-like effect but also for its name.

-Because the weeping willow is relatively low maintenance, it may not need much fertilizer if any.
-Avoid using too much fertilizer, “sparingly” is the key.
-They are able to grow in many different types of soils.
-If you decide to use fertilizer, use an organic blend and add it to the soil around the tree, not directly on the tree itself.
+Because the weeping willow is relatively low maintenance, it may not need much fertilizer, if any.
+Avoid using too much fertilizer; “sparingly” is the key.
+They can grow in many different types of soils.
+If you decide to use fertilizer, use an organic blend and add it to the soil around the tree; don't put it directly on the tree.

-It’s a good idea to keep grass and weeds trimmed back and away from the tree for the first few years.
-But, the tree should be pruned regularly.
-The beauty of the willow tree is that it produces branch like “fronds” which can droop all the way to the ground, growing as much as 30 feet in length.
-A trim each season will promote healthy growth of the tree for the following year.
+It’s a good idea to keep grass and weeds trimmed back and away from the tree for the first few years, and the tree should be pruned regularly.
+The beauty of the willow tree is that it produces branch-like “fronds,” which can droop all the way to the ground, growing as much as 30 feet in length.
+A trim each season will promote the healthy growth of the tree for the following year.

-Unfortunately, the life span of a weeping willow is shorter than most trees.
-Many do not live much past 30 years of age.
+Unfortunately, the lifespan of a weeping willow is shorter than most trees.
+Many do not live much past the age of 30.
 Pests like aphids and tent caterpillars can destroy the tree.
 Thus, you should frequently check for conditions like powdery mildew, cankers, abnormal growths, or discoloration.
-If you need assistance in caring for your tree, or believe that your tree is unhealthy, you should contact your local tree service company as soon as possible.
+If you need assistance in caring for your tree or believe that your tree is unhealthy, you should contact your local tree service company as soon as possible.
 The best defense against such pests is to keep your tree healthy because insects are less likely to attack a healthy tree.

-Because of their grace and beauty, these trees have become one of the most sought after species for landscaping.
+Because of their grace and beauty, these trees have become one of the most sought-after species for landscaping.
 Weeping willows have also been the subject of many myths and legends.
-A popular myth is that the weeping willow once stood tall and strong, but was so touched by the death of two lovers that it dropped its branches in sadness and could never rise again.
-Despite the stories and popularity, one thing is for certain, we have been blessed to have such a big and beautiful giant decorate our landscapes.
+A popular myth is that the weeping willow once stood tall and strong but was so touched by the death of two lovers that it dropped its branches in sadness and could never rise again.
+One thing is for certain—we have been blessed to have such a big and beautiful giant decorate our landscapes.